braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/create.md

 Feature flags allow you to remotely enable or disable functionality for a selection of users.
 Create a new feature flag within the Braze dashboard.
 Provide a name and an `ID`, a target audience, and a percentage of users for whom to enable to this feature.
 Then, using that same `ID` in your app or website's code, you can conditionally run certain parts of your business logic.

 {% alert important %}
 Feature flags are currently in beta.
-Contact your Braze account manager if you’re interested in participating in the early access.
+Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

 ## Prerequisites